Galileo

 Relationships with parents can sometimes be complicated, and that is probably the best descriptor that I have for my relationship with my mother.
 While most folks identify Paris as a song about the missed opportunity to be with a lover, this song was actually written about my mother.

-Needless to say, I regret not taking the opportunity to share that experience and perhaps even heal some of our mutual wounds.
 The older I get, the more I appreciate her level headed wisdom and the fortitude it took to raise six children and work outside the home.
 She taught me to recognize what was truly important in this life.
 I wish I had learned those lessons earlier…

 PARIS